The Bottom Line

-I do not have any form of cash advertising, sponsorship, or paid topic insertions on my site.
-I do accept free products, travel, event tickets, race entries and the like.
-Most often, they are products and services I accept so that I can write intelligently about them.
-For example, I get copies of books to review, shoes and apparel to try, etc. I also often get free race entries, access to media events, free event tickets, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
+I accept free products, travel, event tickets, race entries and the like so that I can write intelligently about them.
+For example, I get copies of books to review, shoes and apparel to try, free race entries, access to media events, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
 However, any freebies I get will never influence the content I write or sway me to give something a great mention.
-Sometimes I receive samples and choose to write nothing at all.
+And I really, truly mean that.
+Sometimes I receive samples or attend a race and choose to write nothing at all.

-The views and opinions expressed on “Run, Karla, Run!” are purely my own.
-I choose what I write about, when I write about it, and will always give my honest opinion.
-No company or organization pays me to say nice things about them or to say anything about them at all.
-The fact that a company provided me with a free book to review, a free pair of shoes to try, or a free race entry doesn’t mean I’m going to lavish them with praise.
-Sometimes I get free samples and decide to write nothing at all.
+The views and opinions in “Run, Karla, Run!” are purely my own.
+I choose what I write about, when I write about it, and what I say.
+I always give my honest opinion.
+No company or organization pays me to say nice things about them.
+The fact that a company provided me with a free book to review, a free pair of shoes to try, or even a free race trip doesn’t mean I’m going to lavish them with praise.
+Sometimes I decide to write nothing at all.
 I’ll always be honest about my experiences with a product or race.
 And I will only endorse a product, service, or race if I believe, based on my experience, it is worthy of “Run, Karla, Run!”
 Any claim, statistic, quote or other mention about a product or service should be verified with the company that provides that service or product.

 A third party ad network—in my case Google AdSense—generates most advertising on “Run, Karla, Run!”
-I get chump change from these advertisements.
 Their appearance on my site does not mean I endorse any of the products or services advertised.
-I never know what ads will appear from day to day, so they don’t influence what I write in any way.
+I never know what ads will appear from day to day or person to person.

 New York Road Runners

-I am currently under contract with New York Road Runners to host a weekly lifestyle running show called On The Run.
+I am currently under contract with New York Road Runners to host a web and TV show called On The Run.
 I hope you’ll watch it.
-Each webisode gives insider access to pro athletes and inspirational local heroes, as well as news about community running programs and the running industry.
+Each episode gives insider access to pro athletes and inspirational local heroes, as well as news about running programs and the running industry.

 I have also sung at New York Road Runners events including the ING New York City Marathon, Fifth Avenue Mile, New York Mini 10K and other races.
 You can see a list of those races here.
 And I’ve worked with NYRR as a Social Media Reporter for the 2011 ING New York City Marathon and as a MOTOACTV Ambassador for the 2012 NYC Half.
 Finally, I am one of NYRR’s 60,000 members and run lots of NYRR races.